Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Keep an inexpensive container of solid deodorant where you first put on your shoes in the morning.
 Just quickly rub the deodorant stick over the bottom of your feet (soles and toes), before putting on your socks or shoes.
 This keeps feet, socks, and shoes free of odor.
 And you'll never be embarrassed to take off your shoes.
 All you'll smell is a pleasant deodorant scent.

-By Steph from Cincinnati, OH
+By Steph in Ohio from Cincinnati, OH

 To remedy stinky toes, soak your feet in a pail of warm black tea many times.
 Wear sandals and air your feet.

 I went to a foot doctor with my stinky feet.
 He gave me prescription for an antifungal to rub on the bottom of my feet.
 After a few applications, I was cured.
 He also said if my feet ever stink again to put underarm deodorant (either spray or solid roll on) before putting your socks on.
 That will help a lot too.
 That works especially well when you are wearing anything that is not cotton.
 Non cotton socks do not breathe, which leads to "stinky feet".